jamesnolanverran/dmap/readme.md

 ---

 ## ⚠️ Limitations
-- **String keys** are not fully collision-resistant; refer to the 'Hash Collisions' section above for details.
-- **64-bit systems only** – No support for 32-bit architectures.
+- **64-bit systems only**
-- **Struct keys** are currently unsupported.
+- **Struct keys** are not currently supported because `memcmp()` does not account for struct padding.
+Future versions will allow custom hash and comparison functions for struct keys.
+See the TODO list.
 - **Macro arguments (d, k) may be evaluated multiple times** – Avoid using expressions with side effects.
-- **Key sizes are compared at runtime** – Users must ensure consistency in key types.
+- **Key sizes are compared at runtime** – However, users must ensure consistency in key types.
 - **Untested on macOS** – Compatibility is not guaranteed.
 - **C++ support** is a work in progress.
 - **dmap_get** uses `typeof()` (or `decltype()` in C++) for type safety, but falls back to a `void*` return in environments where `typeof()` is unavailable.
 - **Pointer Validity**: The pointer returned by `dmap_get` is only valid as long as the dmap is not modified.
 Insertions or reallocations may invalidate the pointer.
-Use `dmap_get_idx` if this is an issue.
+Use an index via `dmap_get_idx` if this is an issue.

 ---

 ## TODO:
-- improve hash collision handling
-- add tests
+- Add a full test suite (unit + stress tests)
-- allow use of struct keys, via custom hash and comparison functions
+- Support struct keys with user-defined hash & comparison functions
+- Allow user-managed string and struct keys (opt-out of copying)
+- Add support for user-defined key destructors for string and struct keys
-- improve documentation
+- Expand documentation

 ## Full Example: Dmap Usage